TheCraZyDuDee/Pretendo-Account-Generator/README.md

 # Pretendo-Account-Generator

-## Due to the tool being AI-generated and my current focus on learning coding, I'll no longer be maintaining or providing support for this tool.
+## Due to the tool being AI-generated and my current focus on learning coding, support for this is limited for now.

 Small Tool that can create a valid account.dat file to use with Cemu